aLok-1105/PostMitra/readme.md

 git push

 ```
+### 6. Publish Branch in the Sidebar of VS Code.
+(OR) Click on the "branch Name" on the bottom

-### 6. Go to your Github Repo you will see pop-up from github of Create Pull request (PR)
+### 7. Go to your Github Repo you will see pop-up from github of Create Pull request (PR)

-### 7. Click on "Create Pull Request" describe the changes in short
+### 8. Click on "Create Pull Request" describe the changes in short

-### 8. Collaborators will merge the code in the main repo
+### 9. Collaborators will merge the code in the main repo